Identifying Retail Leasing Talent

 Underlying Science behind the Study: Job Component Validity (JCV)

 Our approach to establishing a benchmark for retail leasing performance is based on a selection methodology known as Job Component Validity.
 Grounded in formal actuarial science, this single standard system has the potential to revolutionize hiring.
-Major thought leading publications such as Science Daily, American Psychologist and the International Journal of Selection and Assessment have pointed to the ability of JCV to accurately identify almost anybody for anything in 1/1000 the time and cost.
+Major thought-leading publications such as Science Daily, American Psychologist, and the International Journal of Selection and Assessment have pointed to the ability of JCV to accurately identify almost anyone for anything in 1/1000 of the time and at 1/1000 of the cost.

 Potential to revolutionize hiring

-• Category 2 assessments are accurate within 60-70% of predictive validity but require a behavioral interview to validate findings;
+• Category 2 assessments have 60-70% predictive validity but require a behavioural interview to validate the findings.

-• Category 3 assessment tools are often characterized by their cheap and cheerful price and are most often used for staff and middle management hiring.
-They tend to emphasize personality type, offer no predictive correlation for success on the job in question.
-In fact the predictive validity of this category is so limited that the governing body of American Psychologists will fine any member found to be using one popular C3 assessment tool as a basis for hiring.
+• Category 3 assessment tools are often characterized by their low, cheerful price and are most commonly used for staff and middle-management hiring.
+They tend to emphasize personality type, but offer no predictive correlation for success on the job in question.
+In fact, the predictive validity of this category is so limited that the governing body of American Psychologists will fine any member found using a popular C3 assessment tool as a basis for hiring.

 A fundamental weakness with both Category 2 and 3 assessment tools is their lack of granularity insofar as only 26 to 50 overall character attributes are considered (few actually assess more than 35).
-A person’s behavioral DNA is a highly complex interplay of attributes.
-Limiting the number of assessed attributes when calculating Job Component Validity significantly diminishes the predictive accuracy of the assessment.
+A person’s behavioural DNA is a highly complex interplay of attributes.
+Limiting the number of assessed attributes when calculating Job Component Validity significantly reduces the assessment’s predictive accuracy.

-A further weakness of these tools is the authors’ penchant to dumb down the results in a manner that’s meant to be understandable to the layperson, with explanation from a certified consultant.
-The output is often fancy, but lacks scientific rigor.
+A further weakness of these tools is the authors’ penchant for dumbing down the results in a manner meant to be understandable to the layperson, with explanations from a certified consultant.
+The output is often fancy, but lacks scientific rigour.

-Behavioral DNA is highly complex sequence of attributes
+Behavioural DNA is a highly complex sequence of attributes

 Predictive Validity of the Retail Study

-The granularity of our benchmark is the result of a Category 1 instrument which measures 85 statistically distinct behavioral attributes.
-No assessment tool is 100 percent accurate; however, the synthetic validity* of our methodology can be used to estimate predictor validity in these situations within 86 percent accuracy.
+The granularity of our benchmark is determined by a Category 1 instrument that measures 85 statistically distinct behavioural attributes.
+No assessment tool is 100 percent accurate; however, the synthetic validity* of our methodology can be used to estimate predictor validity in these situations with 86 percent accuracy.

 Note: “Synthetic validity is a logical process of inferring validity on the basis of the relationships between components of a job and tests of the attributes that are needed to perform the job components.”
 International Journal of Selection and Assessment